BluFedora/blufedora.github.io/markdown/style_guide_2018.md

 - The first parameter should almost always be a pointer to the object you are manipulating so by convention I use the word “self” (stolen from languages such as Lua, Swift, Python etc…) although it can be anything.
 Just make it make sense.

-- Functions that operate on structs formatting:
+- Functions that operate on structs format:

     ```c
       <return_type> <struct_name>_<verb>(<struct_name>* self, arguments…);